Site icon Outdoor Gearzine

 table of contents

-About the fast packing shoes compared this time
+About the fastpacking shoes we compared this time

-Below are the five fast packing shoes models we chose this time.
-This time, we chose all mid-cut lightweight ones that are less than 400g.
-These include trekking shoes, as well as models that are based on trail running shoes and are mid-cut.
+Below are the five fastpacking shoe models we chose this time.
+All of them are mid-cut and lightweight, weighing less than 400g.
+Some of them are trekking shoes, while others are mid-cut models based on trail running shoes

 Test environment

-3. Grip: It's difficult to slip when landing on various trails, and bites when kicking.
+3. Grip: Non-slip when landing on various trails, grip when pushing off, etc

-5. Stability: hold power on the heel and sole, and protection to protect your feet from external stimulation and impacts.
-It is essential for dealing with a variety of terrain and carrying relatively heavy loads.
+5. Stability: The holding power of the heel and sole, as well as protection to protect the feet from external stimuli and shocks.
+These are essential when moving around on various terrains and carrying relatively heavy loads

-With the above five points in mind, I repeatedly ran on trails with lots of ups and downs and tested them.
+With these five points in mind, we tested the product by repeatedly running and walking on a trail with many ups and downs

 item adidas